Zynidian/Vixy/README.md

 The game can be played in any half decent NES emulator or on real hardware using the vixy.nes ROM.

-Builds using CC65/CA65
+Builds using CC65/CA65.
-There is an included build file, but the file paths may need to be edited (the .bat file is really short) Most of the source code is a little messy, but its not unruly by any means and is fairly well commented.
+There is an included build file, but the file paths may need to be edited (the .bat file is really short).
+Most of the source code is a little messy, but its not unruly by any means and is fairly well commented.